An official statement from Zellis on coronavirus.

 In these tough times it is so important to keep your team’s morale up and to recognise people going to extraordinary lengths to support customers and colleagues.
 That’s why Benefex (which is a Zellis company) is giving away 6 months' access (and 12 months for NHS and frontline businesses), to its social recognition software, OneHub | Recognition free of charge to any Zellis customer - or indeed any UK or Irish business which has large numbers of employees.

-You can find out more by joining one of the webinars Benefex will be hosting through April.
+You can find out more by joining one of the webinars that are regularly hosted by Benefex.
 Find out more here.

 iii.
 Business continuity planning and disaster recovery

-We are also currently engaging with third-party suppliers over their approach to dealing with the coronavirus pandemic, to help reduce any potential impact on Zellis and our customers.
+We have also engaged with third-party suppliers over their approach to dealing with the coronavirus pandemic, to help reduce any potential impact on Zellis and our customers.

-We have been closely monitoring the legislative announcements by the UK and Republic of Ireland governments which may affect our customers during the coronavirus outbreak.
+We have been closely monitoring the announcements by the UK and Irish governments which may affect our customers during the coronavirus outbreak.

 i.
 Changes to UK legislation